phoenixframework/phoenix/H_ecto-models.md

 end
 ```

 The `conf/0` function defines the details Ecto needs to connect to the database.
-Of course, we need to fill in our own actual values for 'username', 'password', 'host', and 'database_name'.
+Of course, we need to fill in our own actual values for `username`, `password`, `host`, and `database_name`.

 The `priv/0` function defines the directory into which Ecto will create a `migrations` directory for our migration files.
 We'll talk more about migrations in just a moment.